docker/docs/content/security/for-admins/scim.md

 > **Important**
 >
->SSO uses Just-in-Time (JIT) provisioning by default.
+> SSO uses Just-in-Time (JIT) provisioning by default.
 If you [enable SCIM](scim.md#set-up-scim), JIT values still overwrite the attribute values set by SCIM provisioning whenever users log in.
 To avoid conflicts, make sure your JIT values match your SCIM values.
 For more information, see [SSO attributes](../for-admins/single-sign-on/configure/configure-idp.md#sso-attributes).
 {.important}

+> **Beta feature**
+>
+> Optional Just-in-Time (JIT) provisioning is available in private beta.
+If you're participating in this program, you can avoid conflicts between SCIM and JIT by disabling JIT provisioning in your SSO connection.
+{ .experimental }

 ## Enable SCIM in Docker